 Pacific Motorway M1 Interchange upgrades

-We are aware of the ongoing rapid industrial and residential development in the northern Gold Coast area that is adding pressure to already busy M1 interchanges.
+Ongoing rapid industrial and residential development in the northern Gold Coast area is adding pressure to already busy M1 interchanges.

 The current status of transport planning for the interchange upgrades is: